hemanthsai126/CIC-IDS/readme.md

 - A lead enters AMS or a policy renewal condition.
 - A bulk retroactive apply is explicitly confirmed.

-Engagement hours and frequency thresholds should be checked when:
+Engagement hours and Ben frequency thresholds should be checked when:

 - Ben creates scheduled mission steps.
 - The scheduler claims due events.
 - Ben sends SMS, WhatsApp, email, or voice calls.
 - Ben reacts to customer inbound messages.

+Manual operator sends should check engagement hours only to show a warning.
+They should not be blocked by engagement hours.

 Email limits should be checked immediately before provider send, so all sending paths share the same cap.

-## Open Product Decisions
+## Product Decisions

-Decide before implementation:
+These decisions are set for the first implementation:

-- Should Settings be visible to every Arrakis user or only admins?
+- Settings should be visible to all Arrakis users in the first implementation.
+- The current repo has WorkOS organization-level access through `KINRO_ARRAKIS_OPERATOR_ORG_ID`, but it does not yet define an Arrakis admin role.
+Admin gating can be added later if needed, preferably from WorkOS organization roles or an environment-backed allowlist of WorkOS user ids/emails.
-- Should global autopilot changes require confirmation or two-step approval?
+- Global autopilot changes should not require two-step approval.
-- Should Slack destinations be editable in the UI, or only selectable from preconfigured secret-backed destinations?
+- Slack destinations should be backend-only.
+The UI should select preconfigured destinations, not edit raw webhooks.
-- Should default autopilot rules apply only to new leads, or also to existing leads after preview?
+- New-lead autopilot defaults should have a section with controls for all sources and each specific source.
+- Default autopilot rules should be applicable in all matching scenarios.
-- Which timezone should be used when a lead has no state or timezone?
+- If a lead has no timezone, use Central Time.
-- Should manual operator sends count against global frequency and email caps?
+- Manual operator sends should count against email caps where applicable, but should not be blocked by Ben engagement frequency thresholds.
-- Should customer-initiated replies outside engagement hours be allowed for all channels or only SMS/email?
+- Customer-initiated replies outside engagement hours should be allowed for all channels when autopilot is otherwise allowed.
-- What is the first default set of safe caps for email and engagement frequency?
+- The first default cap for total daily email sending should be 100.
+The first global Ben daily engagement cap should also start at 100 unless a narrower per-lead cap is selected.

 ## Suggested Implementation Phases